 This procurement plan template provides data that is based on deep analysis, which helps to understand what is our procurement documentation requirements.

-This Procurement plan Template includes the following processes:
+This Procurement management plan Template excel includes the following processes:

 - Identification: what to procure and then give a timeline or due date for purchasing.